 • What grows in the forest?

-Scheme for compiling a lesson summary
+Scheme for drawing up lesson notes

 • train the skill of depicting several objects on one line;

-• expand children's ideas about natural phenomena;
+• expand children’s understanding of natural phenomena;

 • develop creative abilities;

-• develop respect for the environment;
+• cultivate respect for the environment;

-Tasks can be the following:
+The tasks may be the following:

-• consolidate knowledge about edible / poisonous mushrooms / berries;
+• consolidate knowledge about edible/poisonous mushrooms/berries;

 • develop memory, cognitive sphere;

-• cultivate patience at work.
+• cultivate patience in work.

 It is very important to observe the timing of each stage of work.

-Vasilyeva Svetlana "In autumn forest a lot of mushrooms".
-Open class on drawing in the senior group (learning the “sticking” method) ”(fragment)
+Vasilyeva Svetlana “V” autumn forest a lot of mushrooms".
+Open lesson on drawing in the senior group (teaching the “dipping” method)” (fragment)

 <…Давайте нарисуем на травке грибочки для белочки. Садимся за столы: А я сейчас покажу вам, как нарисовать белые грибы.